csubj/dev-ops-takehome/README.md

 - Clean up image build; installs probably too many deps and could be much leaner.
 - Commit Image with resources already pre-installed for devs to have so that on rebuild that we dont always rebuild from scratch
 - Push image to private company image repo
-- Setup the bazel build farm for improved build times and build caching
+- Setup a bazel build farm for improved build times and build caching
 - Figure out all the various warnings :/
 - Fix builds entirely. woof.
 - Migrate to per-lib BUILD file, instead of per-project.
 This will give more granularity around targets and importing code across a monorepo
-- Clean up workspace file
+- Clean up workspace file or layout in a way that can be maintained easier.
-- Improve Dockerfile definition, probably do a bit less copy paste.
+- ensure that working builds dont commit compiled assets to the repo via .gitignore